This has best flavor, but there’s a quick method too!

 I weigh with a scale, but you can also measure.
 Add four ounces (a scant cup) of flour and four ounces (a half cup) of water to four ounces of starter.
 Mix well and set aside, loosely covered, and let the starter digest its new food.
 Let sit for at least three hours and up to 12.
 There should be some happy bubbling action going on (see slide show # 2 and #3.

 Once fed, make your bread!
 There is a long, slow method (over two days) or the quicker same day method that uses a little commercial yeast.
 The slow method produces vastly superior bread, but the quick method is pretty luscious too.
+King Arthur has an organic white, whole-wheat flour that is lovely in this bread, and if you have trouble with gluten you might want to try a natural whole-grain spelt flour.

 Now, the bread